CarterTheMan/School-Management-System/README.md

 TODO:
 1. Handle the timing with cookies
-   - Update the time every time a cookie is called
+   - Update the time every time a cookie is called in the DB.
+This is updated in the browser
    - Automatically log out after the cookie has expired
 2. Center the current HTML tables and cards that are slightly misaligned
 3. Implement teacher functionality